TrailTrack

 Geology

-You’re trekking over the Brownstones Formation, which is made of alternating layers of hardy sandstone and softer, muddy rocks.
+You are walking on the Brownstones Formation, which consists of alternating layers of sandstone and fine-grained muddy rocks.

 Classifications